ch007m/my-kratix-idpbuilder/README.md

 For that purpose we will create some additional clusters using the `idpbuilder` tool.

-But prior to create a new cluster, it is needed first to register on Kratix the new Destination, one for worker cluster.
+But prior to create a new cluster, it is needed first to register on Kratix the new Destination, one for each worker cluster.

 To achieve this goal we will install a new idpbuilder package on the cluster using the helm chart `kratix-new-destination` able to:
 - Populate the needed resources